-A thirty-five-year-old woman was hung by her camera’s strap, another unknown victim was found naked in long grass, by Meadowbrook TAFE students.
+A thirty-five-year-old woman was hung by her camera’s strap, and another unknown victim was found naked in long grass, by Meadowbrook TAFE students.
 A third, yet-to-be-identified body, was discovered by joggers near a water storage facility — a common link being all three deaths occurring during nights of thunderstorms.

-Nina de Jong’s death is a turning point in this story’s narrative.
+Nina de Jong’s death is a turning point in this narrative.
 She’s the one found dead in her own backyard.
 There are glass shards surrounding her muddied body, and police claim she may have been raped before she died.
 It’s difficult to be certain.
 Vital evidence is destroyed by a night of torrential downpours.

 We realise there is a change in the method of Nina’s murder.
 This killing is more personal than the others.
 It’s a clue the media overlooks as it charges forward with a sensationalised serial rape and murder villain narrative.
 It skews the official investigation too and misleads a fearful public that’s keen to take a killer off the streets.